Pruning Ornamental Plants in the Landscape (B 961)Download PDF

 Most pruning tasks in the home landscape can be done using hand pruners, lopping shears, pruning saws, pole pruners or hedge shears (Figure 1).

 There are two basic types of hand pruners: (1) scissor-action or draw-cut pruners and (2) anvil action or snapcut pruners.
 The scissor-action pruner has a sharpened blade that cuts by gliding against a thicker sharp blade.
 The anvil-action pruner has a sharp blade that cuts against a broad, flattened, grooved blade.
 Scissor-action pruners usually cost more than anvil-action pruners and generally make closer, smoother cuts.
 Anvil-action pruners can make larger cuts easier than scissor-action pruners.
-Hand pruners cut small twigs and branches up to ½ inch in diameter.
-For larger branches, ½ inch to 1½ inches in diameter, lopping shears are best.
+Hand pruners cut small twigs and branches up to a half inch in diameter.
+For larger branches, a half inch to 1.5 inches in diameter, lopping shears are best.

 Lopping shears, sometimes called loppers, are like scissor-action hand pruners except they have larger blades and long handles that increase leverage.
 When using loppers, cut in one smooth stroke to avoid injuring the branch.